paperless-ngx/paperless-ngx/docs/troubleshooting.md

 You can increase the timeout by configuring a command flag for Gotenberg (see also [here](https://gotenberg.dev/docs/modules/api#properties)).
-If using docker-compose, this is achieved by the following configuration change in the `docker-compose.yml` file:
+If using Docker Compose, this is achieved by the following configuration change in the `docker-compose.yml` file:

 ```yaml